Some of the largest websites and the most popular brands on the internet choose Drupal.

 Drupal is a popular open source Content Management platform, suitable for any type of digital presence, with a strong focus on personalization, community building, and social tools.

-Drupal can be used to create simple sites and complex enterprise-level sites.
+Drupal CMS can be used to create simple sites and complex enterprise-level sites.

 But, why big brands choose Drupal?